David Loera: College career

+Club career

 Orlando City

 Ahead of the 2020 season, Loera returned to Orlando City, signing a multi-year Homegrown contract with the club.
 He made his professional debut on 3 October 2020 as a stoppage time substitute in a 3–1 win over New York Red Bulls.

 On September 9, 2021, Loera joined Phoenix Rising of the USL Championship on loan for the rest of the season.
 Loera had his contract option declined by Orlando City at the end of the 2021 season.

 San Antonio FC

 On January 11, 2022, Loera signed with USL Championship club San Antonio FC.

 Lexington SC

 Loera joined USL League One club Lexington SC on January 26, 2024.
 He was released by Lexington following their 2024 season.

-International
+International career

 In 2016, Loera was called up to the United States U19 squad by head coach Brad Friedel for the Copa de Atlantico tournament.
 He played in all three games as the United States lost 1–0 to Spain U19, 5–0 to France U19, and 1–0 to the Canary Islands.